Deck Stain Calculator guide

 • Do not guess coverage when the product label gives a number.

-• Do not forget old, dry, rough, or weathered wood can soak up more stain.
+• Do not forget old, dry, rough, or weathered wood can soak up more stain than smooth boards.

-• Do not stain without checking weather, cleaning, drying, and prep instructions.
+• Do not stain without checking weather, cleaning, drying, moisture, and prep instructions for the exact product.

 Research and references